-You will find everything you need to know about life in Year 2 in the documents below – the ‘Year Ahead’ Booklet, our weekly timetable, our Curriculum Overview and our topic map in addition to our current homework activities.
+You will find everything you need to know about life in Year 2 in the documents below – the ‘Year Ahead’ Booklet, Weekly Timetable, Curriculum Overview and our Topic Map in addition to our current Homework Activities.

-We are focusing on London as our capital city to begin with and exploring all of the well-known landmarks that can be found there.
+We will be focussing on London as our capital city to begin with and exploring all of the well-known landmarks that can be found there.
 We have been practising our geographical skills by studying maps and plans and devising our own maps with keys.
 We have tested out our geographical skills in the classroom, around the school grounds and will soon begin to compare the village of Steeple Morden with the city of London!

 We have created a Tourist Information Office in our classroom and the children are looking forward to learning all about the role of a ‘Tour Guide.’

 ‘A Walk on the Wild Side...’ is our cross curricular theme this term and we will be travelling around the world to find out about how different animals have adapted to different habitats.
-We have already welcomed our first visitor into our class – Otto the Barn Owl and her handler Jenny.
-This gave the children a fascinating insight into how Barn Owls survive in the wild and also in captivity.
+We are looking forward to welcoming our first visitor into the class – Otto the Barn Owl and her handler Jenny.
+This will give the children a fascinating insight into how Barn Owls survive in the wild and also in captivity.

 We are all looking forward to a visit to Woburn Safari Park later this half term to learn more about different types of animals.

-We also really enjoyed our session with Emma one of the Park Rangers, who had lots of information to share with us about animal habitats and adaptation.
-We learnt about cheetahs and zebra and even had the opportunity to touch a Bearded Dragon lizard!
-Emma was very impressed with how well the children answered lots of her questions about different habitats and how different animals can adapt to suit their habitat.
+We also really enjoyed our session with Emma, one of the Park Rangers, who had lots of information to share with us about animal habitats and adaptation.
+We learnt about cheetahs and zebra in particular and how they adapt to their African grassland habitat.
+The children learnt that a giraffe has seven bones in their neck – the same as a human neck!
+They looked at a giraffe skull and teeth and asked some fascinating questions.
+Emma was very impressed with how well the children asked and answered lots of her questions .